microsoft/Microsoft.IO.RecyclableMemoryStream/docs/Microsoft.IO/RecyclableMemoryStream/Capacity.md

 ## Remarks

 Capacity is always in multiples of the memory manager's block size, unless the large buffer is in use.
 Capacity never decreases during a stream's lifetime.
 Explicitly setting the capacity to a lower value than the current value will have no effect.
 This is because the buffers are all pooled by chunks and there's little reason to allow stream truncation.

-Writing past the current capacity will cause Capacity to automatically increase, until MaximumStreamCapacity is reached.
-If the capacity is larger than int.MaxValue, then Int.MaxValue will be returned.
+Writing past the current capacity will cause `Capacity` to automatically increase, until MaximumStreamCapacity is reached.

+If the capacity is larger than `int.MaxValue`, then `int.MaxValue` will be returned.
 If you anticipate using larger streams, use the [`Capacity64`](Capacity64.md) property instead.

 ## See Also